berkeley-gif/nasa-nex-dataviz/README.md

-# Data visualizations using NASA-NEXDCP30 climate data suing the HOLOS API.
+## Data visualizations using NASA-NEXDCP30 climate data on HOLOS.

-## The project structure is based on [RequireJS-Multipage-Shim-Boilerplate](http://robdodson.me/blog/2012/11/18/a-require-dot-js-multipage-shimmed-site-how-to/)

 ## Quick Start